Premier League Champions (6)

 Al Shorta have been crowned champions of the Baghdad region on seven occasions.
 The first six titles came in the Central FA League era when leagues in Iraq were played at a regional level, while the Harps also claimed the one-off Baghdad League title in 2000 without losing a game.

 2000, 2001, 2002

 Al Shorta are the only team in history to have won the Elite Cup three consecutive times, lifting the trophy in the 2000-01, 2001-02 and 2002-03 seasons, with the latter being part of a League and Elite Cup double.
 The first of the final wins was versus Al Zawraa with the next two being against Al Talaba.

 The Harps picked up their first Super Cup title in 2019 under Serbian manager Aleksandar Ilić, beating rivals Al Zawraa 4-3 on penalties in Kut after a 1-1 draw.
 Congolese striker Junior Mapuku memorably scored Al Shorta's equalising goal on his debut for the club.

 Asian Champions (1)

-Al Shorta won every game they played in at the 1971 AFC Champions League, reaching the final where they refused to face an Israeli club in an act on humanity, morality and unity with Palestine.
-The Harps' withdrawal majorly contributed to Israel being expelled from the AFC and Al Shorta celebrated completing their mission of conquering Asia in style with an open-top bus parade in a jubilant Baghdad, greeted with headlines of "The Champions Return Home".
+Al Shorta won every game they played in at the 1971 AFC Champions League, reaching the final where they refused to face an Israeli club in an act of humanity, morality and unity with Palestine.
+The team's withdrawal majorly contributed to Israel being expelled from the AFC and Al Shorta celebrated completing their mission of conquering Asia in style with an open-top bus parade in a jubilant Baghdad, greeted with headlines of "The Champions Return Home".

 Arab Champions (1)